dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

         loader: my-documents-loader.js
 ```

-Your custom loader should export a default function, and return an array of `{ filePath: string, content: DocumentNode }`.
+Your custom loader should export a default function that returns an array of objects like `{ filePath: string, content: DocumentNode }`.
 For example:

 ```js
 const { parse } = require('graphql');